Select Portfolio Management, Inc.

 • “When they had had enough to eat, he said to his disciples, gather the pieces that are left over.
 Let nothing be wasted.”
 John 6:12

-• “And, it is a good thing to enjoy receive wealth from God and the good health to enjoy it.”
+• “And it is a good thing to receive wealth from God and the good health to enjoy it.”
 Eccl 5:19

 • “I will make you into a great nation and I will bless you; I will make your name great and you will be a blessing.”
 Genesis 12:2-3

 11. Enjoy Work.
 This is an interesting principle – liberating to some and challenging to others.
-Right from the beginning God instructs us to be stewards of Earth and tend to the land.
+Right from the beginning, God instructs us to be stewards of Earth and tend to the land.
 As humans we were created to please God and by our own sin, destined to work.
 By no biblical definition were we created to pursue a life of sloth or play.
-What God seeks from us is to enjoy the life, including the work we have been called to do.
+What God seeks from us is to enjoy life, including the work we have been called to do.
 This scripture has different implications for different people.
-For some it may mean readjusting priorities, for others it may mean finding work that one can truly enjoy, for others it may mean bringing joy to the work they are presently doing without joy.
-For all it means looking toward a full life of work.
+For some, it may mean readjusting priorities.
+For others, it may mean finding work that one can truly enjoy.
+For others, it may mean bringing joy to the work they are presently doing without joy.
+For all, it means looking toward a full life of work.
 God calls us to work for as long as our health allows, and while the substance and intensity of our work many change over time; it is our life long challenge to enjoy the work we are empowered to do.

 • “It is good for people to eat well, drink a good glass of wine, and enjoy their work – whatever they do under the sun – for however long God lets them live…to enjoy work and accept your lot in life – that is indeed a gift from God.”
 Ecclesiastes 5:18-19